ctp-eos/ctp-sci/investors/CTP Energy: More Evidence Than Our Peers.md

 **Investing in CTP Energy Science** is an investment in **proven innovation**, not speculative theories.

-Our challenge:
+## Our Challenge and Offer:

-is to replicate these observed CTP Technologies based on OUR CTPSci Sciences understandings and OUR foresite into the coming **Nth Industrial Revolution**.
+- is to replicate these observed CTP Technologies based on OUR CTPSci Sciences understandings
+- and OUR foresite into the coming **Nth Industrial Revolution**.

 ---